-SureLink discovers and indexes text from your local files and feeds the most relevant excerpts into a large language model (LLM) during a query.
-This is a retrieval‑augmented generation (RAG) workflow designed for answers with citations, not a full‑text replacement for your DMS or BI tools.
+SureLink AI discovers and indexes text from your local files and feeds the most relevant excerpts into a large language model (LLM) during a query.
+This is a retrieval‑augmented generation (RAG) workflow designed for answers with citations, not a full‑text replacement for industry-specific tools.

 1) Content & file‑handling limits

 - Text extractability matters.
-SureLink performs best with machine‑readable text (PDF, DOCX, Markdown, HTML, TXT).
-Scanned PDFs, images, handwriting, and diagrams need OCR or Image description turned; without it, the system will only document the meta-data of the file.
+SureLink AI performs best with machine‑readable text.
+Scanned PDFs, images, handwriting, and diagrams need OCR and/or Image description turned; without it, the system will only document the meta-data of the file.

 - Formatting fidelity is lossy.
 Complex tables, formulas, pivot sheets, tracked changes, comments, and footnotes may lose structure when converted to plain text, which can reduce retrieval precision.